ibm-cloud-docs/hcx-migration-vmware/hcx.md

 1. Cloud Migration Enterprises can migrate large-scale VMware workloads to IBM Cloud without re-architecting applications.
 This accelerates digital transformation while maintaining operational consistency.
 2. Data Center Extension HCX enables organizations to extend their existing VMware environment to IBM Cloud, providing additional capacity without upfront hardware investment.
-3. Disaster Recovery Businesses can leverage IBM Cloud as a secondary site for disaster recovery, ensuring business continuity in case of on-premises failures.
-4. Application Modernization Once in IBM Cloud, workloads can be modernized with IBM’s AI, Kubernetes, and automation services, enabling businesses to innovate faster.

 ### Deployment Models on IBM Cloud:
 {: #deploymentmodel}